epfl-ada/ada-2020-project-milestone-p3-p3_adache/README.md

 ## Research questions
 <!---A list of research questions you would like to address during the project. --->
-1. What are the best models to predict the near term price movement of stock markets, more specifically the S&P500 index ?
+1. What are the best models to predict the near term price movement of stock markets, more specifically the S&P 500 index ?
 2. Can we improve our predictions using Google Trends?
 If yes, to what extent ?
 3. Which Google Trends keywords are most relevant in explaining stock market price variations and why ?